IELuomus/extractiontool/docs/etie_documentation.md

 ## Use guidelines in wiki

+## Orcid idenfication

+1. Configure the Orcid social application provider accoording to [these guidelines](https://github.com/IELuomus/extractiontool/edit/main/docs/orcid_setup.md).
+The Client id and Client secret (key) are needed in both production and local setup.

 ## Development installation

-1. Before installation, configure the Orcid social application provider accoording to [these guidelines(https://github.com/IELuomus/extractiontool/edit/main/docs/orcid_setup.md).
 1. Clone the project repo from https://github.com/IELuomus/extractiontool.
 1. Follow the instructions for [docker setup](https://github.com/IELuomus/extractiontool/blob/main/docs/development_setup_docker.md) using a script and an .env file.
 This is the recommended way to develop as all developers get the exact same target environment and there will be no problems with cross-platform compatibility.
 ( NOTE: M1/Arm CPUs don't seem to work with Docker and this app, at least for now. )